Texas lawmakers spearhead bipartisan border bill to help law enforcement better patrol Rio Grande

 Reps.
 Chip Roy and Henry Cuellar of Texas introduced a bill on Tuesday aimed at eradicating an invasive weed along the Rio Grande which makes it highly difficult for border patrol agents to navigate vast areas of the southern border.

-The bill, obtained by Fox News, is a far cry from a comprehensive immigration reform package that's dogged lawmakers for decades.
-Its chief purpose is to help destroy fields of "carrizo cane" that grow along the southwestern border and build more roads so law enforcement agents can better patrol the territory and apprehend illegal immigrants.
+The bill, first obtained by Fox News, is a far cry from a comprehensive immigration reform package that's dogged lawmakers for decades.
+Its chief purpose is to help destroy fields of "carrizo cane" that grow along the southwestern border and build more roads so law enforcement agents can better patrol the territory and apprehend illegal immigrants and smugglers.

 But the legislation, titled "The Border Visibility and Security Act," led by Cuellar, a Democrat, and Roy, a Republican, does represent at least some bipartisan cooperation on a polarizing issue in an extraordinarily divided Congress.